 The Chapel of Memory lies at the eastern end of the buildings.
 It is currently closed and will reopen on the 15th July.
 This is a place of peaceful contemplation, and houses the Books of Remembrance.
 It is filled with flowers, and visitors are welcome to bring their own floral contributions to place in the troughs.
-Reservations are accepted for altar flowers or other feature vases to be dedicated on special anniversary dates.
+They can be ordered from our Partner florist Amber Rose 020 8455 4050

 Memorial trees and shrubs are available in many parts of the garden, and include azaleas, rhododendrons, hebes, camellias and acers, to name but a few.
 Many have been selected to flower at different times of the year, or for the attractive colours of their